 Proper Use of Talwin

-A nurse or other trained health professional will give you this medicine in a hospital.
-This medicine may be given as a shot under the skin, as a shot into one of your muscles, or through a needle placed in one of your veins.
+A nurse or other trained health professional will give you or your child this medicine in a hospital.
+This medicine may be given as a shot under your skin, into a muscles or a vein.

 Your doctor will give you a few doses of this medicine until your condition improves, and then switch you or your child to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.